samtalki/SparseSensors.jl/README.md

-# SparseSensors.jl - Data-Driven Sparse Sensor Placement in Julia
+# SparseSensors.jl

    This repository is an implementation of the core sparse sensor placement with QR factorization and cost-constrained QR factorization algorithms from Manohar, et al., *Data-Driven Sparse Sensor Placcement for Reconstruction* and.  in Julia.
-This is a hobbyist attempt to provide a faithful implementation of the fantastic pysensors library in Julia.
+This is a hobbyist attempt to provide a faithful implementation of the fantastic [pysensors](https://github.com/dynamicslab/pysensors) library in Julia.

    All collaborations and contributions are welcome.